Yunxuanno00479/merit-benchmark/README.md

+---
+title: 'MERIT: A Sentence-Level Benchmark for Earnings Call Language Trajectories and Sub-Minute Market Microstructure'

+---

 # MERIT: A Sentence-Level Benchmark for Earnings Call Language Trajectories and Sub-Minute Market Microstructure

 MERIT (**M**icrostructure and **E**arnings call **R**eal-time **I**nformation **T**rajectories) is a benchmark that links sentence-level earnings-call language to sub-minute market microstructure responses.
 It pairs FinBERT-tone sentiment and SubjECTive-QA scores with tick-level NBBO panels across 1,118 earnings call events from 267 S&P 500 firms (2021–2023).